-It has already been established that most of the previous vehicle-based approaches have been taken from literature [39]-[41].
-Researchers mainly focus on the following features: average measured distance from lane center, standard analysis deviation of speed and lane position, measurement of the mean vehicle speed from speed limit, and monitoring of the lane position and the angle of the steering wheel.
-Basically, there are 10-22 subjects employed for driving tasks such as more than 30-mins of drive alone on a simulated road by placing sensors and lasting at least 16 hours or more without sleep or mainly depending on drugs such alcohol or caffeine to obtain drowsiness.
-For example, He et al. [40] proposed Bayesian network (BN)-based vigilance estimation approach using the experimental data built by EEG from 10 subjects to compute the lane deviation on simulated environmental conditions, which showed that the COR is around 0.05.
+It has already been established that most of the previous vehicle-based approaches have been taken from [39]-[41].
+Researchers mainly focus on the following features: average measured distance from the center of a lane, standard analysis deviation of speed and lane position, measurement of the mean vehicle speed from speed limit, and monitoring of the lane position and the angle of the steering wheel.
+Basically, there are 10-22 subjects employed for driving tasks such as more than 30 min of driving alone on a simulated road by placing sensors and lasting at least 16 h or more without sleep or mainly depending on drugs such as alcohol or caffeine to reduce drowsiness.
+For example, He et al. [40] proposed Bayesian network-based vigilance estimation approach using the experimental data built by EEG from ten subjects to compute the lane deviation on simulated environmental conditions, which showed that the COR is around 0.05.
 Compared with a monotonous simulated environment, the real road condition is more complicated, including the increase in lateral distance with speed, leading to higher a risk; this did not appear in most experiments.